 ADU vs DADU: What’s the Difference

-— and Which One Is Right for You?
+— and Which One is Right for You?

 In Seattle, more and more homeowners are putting their unused space to good use by building an ADU or DADU.